Novel designed molecules could stop colon cancer metastasisFebruary 14, 2013 in Medicine & Health / Cancer

 Colon cancer, is not among the highest mortality rate cancers, but it often develops metastasis in the liver, which it is.
 In fact this is the organ where most frequently the metastasis from tumours in other parts of the body appear.
 This happens because the liver works as a blood and lymph filter and, therefore, cancer cells in these fluids may be trapped in it.
 The lethal danger of cancer cells moving around the body is what pushes the researchers to find therapies to stop metastasis.

-More information: Sebastian, E. et al. Design, Synthesis, and Functional Evaluation of Leukocyte Function Associated Antigen-1 Antagonists in Early and Late Stages of Cancer Development, Journal of Medicinal Chemistry. pubs.acs.org/doi/a… 21/jm3016848
+Sebastian, E. et al. Design, Synthesis, and Functional Evaluation of Leukocyte Function Associated Antigen-1 Antagonists in Early and Late Stages of Cancer Development, Journal of Medicinal Chemistry. pubs.acs.org/doi/abs/10.1021/jm3016848

 Provided by Basque Foundation for Science